Stono/ci-in-a-box/README.md

 ## What is this?
 An open sourced version of the continuous integration and delivery setup I use on a daily basis.
 Essentially a command line interface for automating a bunch of _low value work_.
 It will:

+  - Create a GCP bucket to store your terraform state in
   - Reserve three static ips, gocd, preprod and prod
   - Create a named network for your stack
   - Deploy two subnetworks: